dbcook/openrocket-database/README.md

 ## State of the Project

-Although a lot of work has gone into this project over the last 3+ years, I would still characterize it as very incomplete.
+Although a lot of work has gone into this project over the last 4+ years, I would still characterize it as very incomplete.
 The information about how OpenRocket databases work has been through several iterations including code dives and is pretty accurate, but it's somewhat Mac centric because that's what I use most.

 ### Near Term Plan

+* Finish up new Semroc file
 * Review Semroc nose cones for completeness
 * Adjust Semroc nose cone shoulder lengths to match drawings on legacy site
 * Add Semroc transitions, lugs and chutes
 * Add Bluetube / Always Ready Rocketry centering rings
 * Add Always Ready Rocketry nose cones (if data exists or can determine sourcing)
-* Review FlisKits, GLR, BMS, PML stock files
+* Review Quest, FlisKits, GLR, BMS, PML stock files

 ### Database Files Status